 What if my child needs to leave school early for any reason?

 We ask that medical and dental appointments are made outside of school hours although we realise this is not always possible.
 Should such an appointment occur during the school day, and where possible, please notify the school in advance.
 On the day of the appointment a note should be brought in from home stating the reason for leaving early and the time they need to leave.
 The student must see their Head of House to collect a signed blue permission slip to leave the school premises.
-The student must also sign out at the school Admin office before they leave the school premises.
+The student must also sign out at the school reception before they leave the school premises.

 What should my child do if he/she is late for school?